akarpas/card-maker/README.md

 - Export to PDF
 - Import/Export to JSON
-- Fetch a deck from a remote path (Git...)
+- Fetch cards from a remote path (Git...)

 # Technology